Frankie Flora was attacked by a pit bull adopted out by "Out of the Pits" rescue.

 Aunt Adopted Dog

-The dog is currently one year old, and was adopted at three months from Out of the Pits in Albany, New York.
-Out of the Pits is a non-profit organization dedicated to rescuing pit bulls that have been abandoned or abused, according to its website.
+The dog is currently one year old, and was adopted at three months from Out of the Pits in Albany, said Smith.
+Out of the Pits a non-profit organization dedicated to rescuing pit bulls that have been abandoned or abused, according to its website.

 As one can see, the "true nature" of a pit bull, particularly one with a history of abuse, can be likened to playing a game of Russian Roulette.
 The breed's so called "former position of esteem" or "popularity" has been documented as fiction as well.
-DogsBite.org urges parents and potential adopters to see beyond these common pit bull advocacy distortions.
-Pit bulls (fighting dogs) were selectively bred to attack and kill dogs -- not to be family pets.
+DogsBite.org urges parents and potential adopters to see beyond these common pit bull advocacy myths and distortions.
+Pit bulls (fighting dogs) were selectively bred to attack and kill dogs in a fighting match -- not to be family pets.

 11/09/09: Collection of Pit Bull Scalp Attack Victims - DogsBite.org